davehague/mp4_transcriber/README.md

 ### Note on Dependencies

 The mp4-to-transcript tool requires an active virtual environment where it's installed.
 The commands are only available when the virtual environment is activated.

+- The GUI interface requires PyQt6, which will be automatically installed when you install the package.
+- The application uses python-dotenv for configuration management.
+- If you encounter any GUI-related issues, ensure the dependencies are properly installed: `pip install PyQt6 python-dotenv`

 ## License